During a recent illness, I came up with this list of low-key but productive tasks that can be completed from the comfort of your couch-nest.

 This week, I found myself under a pile of blankets staring at a menu of B-list Will Ferrell flicks and trying not to think about what I'd done in the bathroom earlier that morning.
 I'd finally succumbed to the stomach bug that's been making it's rounds in my snowy little city, and while the first couple of movies were gratifying, I began to find my mind slipping away into the hell that is being home sick.
 You know what I'm talking about, when you start fantasizing about the good ol' days of vacuuming your kids' veggie straws out from under the couch without gagging, or running up to the store without spewing at the side of the road.
 Those were good times, but they're gone right now, and all you're left with is a longing to get stuff done back in the real world.

-I know, I know.
-It seems a little weird to want to stay productive when you're home sick, but if you're on day five of analyzing the patterns on the ceiling, or you're just a Type A neurotic like me, enjoy this list of low-key, minimal-energy tasks that can be completed from the comfort of your couch-nest—so that when you finally awaken from the funk that is flu season, your life won't look like a bomb went off.
+I know, it's weird to want to stay productive when you're home sick, but if you're on day five of analyzing the patterns on the ceiling, or you're just a Type A neurotic like me, enjoy this list of low-key, minimal-energy tasks that can be completed from the comfort of your couch-nest—so that when you finally awaken from the funk that is flu season, your life won't look like a bomb went off.

 Read Through That Tower of Magazines